tbeadle/docker-gunicorn/README.md

 /var/log/supervisor/gunicorn.
 Output from supervisor is sent to stdout when `docker-compose up` is run.

+## Cron

+A cron process is managed by supervisord to make it easy for you to add cron jobs.
+If you need access to environment variables that are defined for the container, you can source the file /etc/cron.env to have those variables available to your script, since cron normally runs jobs with a mostly empty environment.

 ## Contributing

 **Please please please** help me make this better by submitting pull requests,